 4. 4 year all- cause mortality and geometric means

-Methods: To obtain geometric mean CRP levels, the recorded serum CRP was log transformed and used in below statistic tests.
+Methods: To obtain geometric mean CRP levels, the recorded serum CRP was log transformed and used in the below statistical tests below.
 Of note, to avoid the error of generating inaccurately missing data when calculating geometric means, participants whose serum CRP levels were recorded as 0 were replaced by 0.5mg/L. This was based on the assumption that participants did not actually have a CRP level of 0mg/L, but in reality a smaller value then was clinically assayable by laboratory techniques.
 A level of 0.05mg/L was chosen arbitrarily because the lowest, non-zero recorded CRP level was 1mg/L (in reality, most labs can assay down to a level of 0.04mg/L).

 Geometric mean serum crp levels were compared between participants who died within 4 years of study enrollment and study participants who survived for at least 4 years using a t-test that allowed for unequal variances.
 95% confidence intervals for the population were obtained using similar methods.
 Mean estimates and CI were then exponentiated to gain inference on geometric means.